THE INCA EMPIRE

 Atahualpa and several thousand bodyguards entered a square in the town.
 There were only a few entrances to the square, which were easily blocked.
 Furthermore, the Spaniards hid guns in the buildings around the square.

 A Spanish friar (friars were like monks) approached the Sapa Inca and offered him a bible.
 Atahualpa had never seen a book before and he threw it onto the ground.
 Angrily the friar called on the Spaniards to avenge what he thought was an insult to God.

 At first he was sentenced to be burned.
 Atahualpa was horrified because he believed his spirit would be destroyed if his body was burned and he could not enter the afterlife.
-Instead he agreed to be baptised a Christian and he was strangled with a rope.
+Instead, he agreed to be baptized a Christian and he was strangled with a rope.

 The Spaniards then ruled through a puppet, which they made the Sapa Inca.
 However, the puppet Sapa Inca soon became disenchanted and he fled from Cuzco.
 In 1536 he raised armies to besiege both Cuzco and Lima (which the Spaniards founded in 1535).
 However, both sieges failed.
 The Incas besieged Cuzco again in 1537 but again failed.

 However Inca resistance did not end.
 The puppet Sapa Inca fled to the east of Cuzco with his supporters and ruled a small Inca state called Vilcabamba.
 It was finally conquered by the Spaniards in 1572.